 Write to federal environment minister Greg Hun, asking him to keep cattle out of Victoria's Alpine National Park - his email is Greg.Hunt.MP@aph.gov.au

 The alpine cattle grazing issue has also highlighted flaws in federal environmental laws concerning national parks.

-The attempt by the Victorian Government to return cattle to the Alpine National Park under the guise of science shows that national parks are national in name only.
+Any attempt by the Victorian Government to return cattle to the Alpine National Park under the guise of science shows that national parks are national in name only.